bg

 FIL: A High-Velocity Currency for a Busy Market

-Filecoin's model is inflationary, with new FIL tokens minted as block rewards to incentivise provider participation.
-This system is designed to fuel a continuous cycle of economic activity—payments, staking, and rewards—necessary for a dynamic storage market to function.
+The FIL token is a high-velocity utility token essential for the Filecoin economy, serving several functions.
+Clients use FIL to pay providers for storage and retrieval services, while providers must stake significant amounts of FIL as collateral to guarantee service quality.
+Additionally, like on other blockchains, FIL is used to pay for on-chain messages and transaction fees.
+Filecoin's model is inflationary, with new FIL tokens minted as block rewards to incentivize provider participation.
+This system is designed to fuel a continuous cycle of economic activity necessary for a dynamic storage market to function.

 AR: A Low-Velocity Store of Value for an Endowment

+The AR token serves a fundamentally different purpose.
+While it is used for the initial storage fee payment, its primary role is within the low-velocity endowment.
+When a user pays to upload data, only a fraction of the AR goes directly to the miner who includes it in a block; the vast majority enters the storage endowment.
 This means the value of the AR token and the health of the endowment are intrinsically linked.
 The model is predicated on the long-term purchasing power of AR.
-The system is designed not for high-frequency transactions, but for a single, significant transaction that secures data's future.
-The supply of AR is capped, creating a deflationary pressure over time as more data is stored and more tokens are locked away in the endowment.
+The system is designed not for high-frequency transactions but for a single transaction that secures data's future.
+The supply of AR is capped, creating deflationary pressure as more data is stored and more tokens are locked away.

 The experience of participating as a storage provider starkly highlights the practical differences between the two networks.

-In contrast, becoming an Arweave miner is comparatively more accessible.
-The hardware requirements are far less stringent, as the Proof-of-Access mechanism prioritises storage capacity and I/O speed over raw processing power.
+In contrast, becoming an Arweave miner is more accessible.
+The hardware requirements are far less stringent, as the Proof-of-Access mechanism prioritizes storage capacity and I/O speed over raw processing power.
 While more storage is always better, one can start with more modest equipment.
 The incentive structure, which rewards the storage of rare data, encourages a more distributed and heterogeneous network of providers, from hobbyists to larger-scale operators.

 Given their architectural differences, Arweave and Filecoin are naturally suited for different types of data and applications.